HTTPArchive/almanac.httparchive.org/src/README.md

 - unit - which unit the above measurements are in (defaults to mm)
 - base-font-size - set the base font-size (10px by default), which may need to be increased if changing page size.

 Note this will create one extra page at the begining which will need to be removed with a PDF editor to start with a clean page for printing.
+Please remove this before checking in versions to git.

 With the print-ready eBook and Cover you can send them to a printer.
 I used https://www.digitalprintingireland.ie/ before and they were excellent and charge about €35 for a full-colour A5 ebook.
 Most of the settings above are for them, so tweak them based on your own printers requirements.